List of Liberty ships (Ja–Je): James Kyron Walker

 was built by Todd Houston Shipbuilding Corporation.
 Her keel was laid on 13 November 1944.
 She was launched on 15 December and delivered on 23 December.
-Laid up in the James River post-war, she arrived at Burriana in February 1973 for scrapping.
+Laid up in the James River post-war, she was reactivated several times during the 1950s and 1960s for the grain program.
+She finally arrived at Burriana (Spain) in February 1973 for scrapping.

 James L. Ackerson

 was built by St. Johns River Shipbuilding Company.
 Her keel was laid on 1 January 1944.
 She was launched on 29 February and delivered on 16 March.
 Built for the WSA, she was operated under the management of Wessel, Duval & Co.
 Sold in 1947 to Stavros J. Niarchos, Piraeus and renamed Captain J. Matarangas.
 Operated under the management of Simpson, Spence & Young.
 Sold in 1950 to Tropis Co.
 Ltd., Piraeus.
 Renamed Artemis in 1952, placed under the management of Carras Ltd. in 1954.
 Management transferred to Interocean Tramping Ltd. in 1961, then to Carris Ltd. in 1965.
 She was scrapped at Ikedo, Japan in March 1967.